Temple Ewell

 Situated in the Dour valley, Temple Ewell is surrounded by nature reserves and conservation areas.
 The village has a parish church, a village hall and a primary school.
 It also has a local shop and post office, and an 18th-century public house.

 Temple Ewell is served by Kearsney railway station, which is situated between the villages of Temple Ewell, Kearsney and River.

-The 2001 Census records a population including Kearnsey, of 1,696 for Temple Ewell, falling to 1,669 at the 2011 Census.
+The 2001 census records a population including Kearsney, of 1,696 for Temple Ewell, falling to 1,669 at the 2011 census.

 Toponymy

 The name Ewell is derived from the Old English word ǣwielm, meaning river source or spring, and is so called because one of the sources of the River Dour rises on the village outskirts at a place called Watersend and flows through the village towards Dover.
 The prefix Temple indicates that at one time the village was owned by the Knights Templar.